-Nadine Dorries and Jacob Rees-Mogg criticised over Partygate probe
+Nadine Dorries and Jacob Rees-Mogg accused of interfering with Partygate probe

 - Published

-Former ministers Nadine Dorries and Sir Jacob Rees-Mogg are among those heavily criticised by a Commons committee of waging a campaign to undermine its investigation into Boris Johnson.
+Former ministers Nadine Dorries and Sir Jacob Rees-Mogg are among those heavily criticised by a Commons committee of waging a campaign to interfere with its investigation into Boris Johnson.

 The ex-PM quit as an MP after the committee found he misled Parliament over Covid breaches at No 10.